Health & Wellbeing

 - signs of pain or discomfort;

 a special diet may be advised.
 This diet is usually very low in protein which can help reduce the risk of stones forming.
-Some supplements can also administered to reduce the risk of stones forming.
+Some supplements can also be administered to reduce the risk of stones forming.
 In the case where stones have formed usually the only course is to have them surgically removed.
 Removal will prevent possible blockages in the urinary tract.
-When a blockage has occurred a process called hydropulsion is employed.
+When a blockage has occurred a process called retrograde-hydropulsion is employed.
 This process pushes the stone back into the bladder.
 Once the stone is in the bladder it can be removed.

 Once diagnoses the prognosis is generally good.
 A change of diet is generally recommended.
 Further testing might be required to ensure that stones do not form.
 Once removed stones can re-form so continued observation is required.

 It seems that most Basenji males block with this condition in the winter months.
 Basenji males have a season in the Autumn.
 Basenjis do not tend to drink as much coupled with the holding on (to mark) during the breeding season allows for the urine to be ultra-concentrated during the breeding season.
 The concentration of urine to any dog predisposed for this issue (has a genetic predisposition) allows for the formation of cystine crystal which then in turn form stones.
 It is thought that the formation of crystals and stone can take place within a few months hence blockages occur during the winter months.
 The fact that most Basenjis are house dogs and will hold-on as long as possible because they prefer not to go outside in the cold could also be a factor in the concentration of urine.